CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so a medical supply retailer may need evidence of liability coverage before signing or renewing a location.
+• Most commercial leases in New Mexico require proof of general liability coverage, so a medical supply retailer may need evidence of liability coverage before signing or renewing a location.

 Get Your Medical Supplies Store Insurance Quote in New Mexico